A flexible model for correlated count data, with application to multi-condition differential expression analyses of

-Since limma and MAST and, by extension, mash, work with log-transformed counts, whereas Poisson mash works with the ``raw'' counts, a key question is to what extent we should attribute these improvements to (i) sharing of information across conditions using the flexible mash priors and (ii) to the use of a Poisson model of the counts instead of a Gaussian model of the log-transformed counts.
-(Recall, the log-transformation introduces biases in the LFC estimates, and this bias remains regardless of the choice of pseudocount used in the log-transformation; for results supporting this statement, see Appendix \ref{sec:pseudocounts}.)
-To address this question, we ran edgeR \citep{robinson2010edger, edgeR-2012}, a widely used DE analysis method that is based on a Poisson model of the counts.
-The results of running edgeR (Fig.~\ref{fig:lfc_scatterplots}, Panel A) show that while the underestimation problem is not quite as severe for edgeR, the overall pattern is similar to MAST and limma (B, C); for all three methods, the LFCs were estimated accurately mainly for highly expressed genes only.
-Only after combining the Poisson model with informative mash priors did we improve accuracy in lowly expressed genes as well (G).
+Since limma and MAST and, by extension, mash, work with log-transformed counts, whereas Poisson mash works with the ``raw'' counts, a key question is to what extent we should attribute these improvements to (i) combining of information across conditions using the flexible mash priors and (ii) to the use of a Poisson model of the counts instead of a Gaussian model of the log-transformed counts.
+(The log-transformation introduces biases in the LFC estimates, and this bias remains regardless of the choice of pseudocount used in the log-transformation; see Supplementary Figure \ref{fig:figure4}.)
+To help answer this question, we compared Poisson mash to edgeR, which is also based on a Poisson model of the counts.
+The results of running edgeR show that while the underestimation problem is not quite as severe in edgeR, the overall pattern is similar to MAST and limma; for all three methods, the LFCs were estimated accurately mainly for highly expressed genes only.
+Only after combining the Poisson model with informative mash priors did we improve accuracy in lowly expressed genes as well.